Sasanian Empire: Origins and early history (205–310)

 Initial coinage of founder Ardashir I, as King of Persis Artaxerxes (Ardaxsir) V. c.
 205/6–223/4 AD.

 Obverse: Bearded facing head, wearing diadem and Parthian-style tiara, legend "The divine Ardaxir, king" in Pahlavi.

 Reverse: Bearded head of Papak, wearing diadem and Parthian-style tiara, legend "son of the divinity Papak, king" in Pahlavi.

-Conflicting accounts shroud the details of the fall of the Parthian Empire and subsequent rise of the Sassanian Empire in mystery.
-The Sassanian Empire was established in Estakhr by Ardashir I.
+Conflicting accounts shroud the details of the fall of the Parthian Empire and subsequent rise of the Sasanian Empire in mystery.
+The Sasanian Empire was established in Estakhr by Ardashir I.

 Ardashir's father, Papak, was originally the ruler of a region called Khir.
 However, by 200, Papak had managed to overthrow Gochihr and appoint himself the new ruler of the Bazrangids.
 Papak's mother, Rodhagh, was the daughter of the provincial governor of Pars.
 Papak and his eldest son Shapur managed to expand their power over all of Pars.
 Subsequent events are unclear due to the elusive nature of the sources.
 It is certain that following the death of Papak, Ardashir, the governor of Darabgerd, became involved in a power struggle with his elder brother Shapur.
 Sources reveal that Shapur was killed when the roof of a building collapsed on him.
 By 208, over the protests of his other brothers, who were put to death, Ardashir declared himself ruler of Pars.

 1840 illustration of a Sasanian relief at Firuzabad, showing Ardashir I's victory over Artabanus IV and his forces.